What Is The Difference Between Viruses And Bacteria?

 Various microorganisms, including viruses and bacteria, may cause human sickness.
 While they may be similar in size, there are significant distinctions between them.
 Bacteria are microscopic, single-celled creatures that are almost ubiquitous on our planet.
 They can self-replicate and thrive in a wide range of conditions.
 Diseases of the skin, lungs, and tummy may all be brought on by bacteria.
 The gut bacteria that aid digestion is an example of the helpful bacteria humans need.
 On the other hand, viruses are very microscopic compared to bacteria and can only multiply inside a host cell.
-They are a potential source of many infections, from the typical cold and flu to HIV/AIDS and COVID-19.
+They are a potential source of many infections.

 One of the most important differences between viruses and bacteria is that viruses are much smaller than bacteria.
 When compared to bacteria, the diameter of a virus ranges from 20 to 300 nanometers, which places it in a substantially smaller category.
 In general, the size of bacteria may range anywhere from 0.2 to 10 micrometers.
 Therefore, this is about one hundred times smaller.
 Viruses are so little that the only way to see them is with the use of a microscope.